LukasFuchs/FDCSGm/README.md

 The same applies to the other boundaries.
 Caution needs to be taken at the corners of the model.

    The routines for the explicit, implicit, and ADI discretization methods are available in a dimensional and non-dimensional way.
 For more details on the scaling of the parameters see *FDCSGm/ScaleParam*.
 Besides the routines to solve the diffusive part of the 2-D temperature conservation equation using different discretization methods there are additional  routines available within the code.
 There are two routines to calculate 1-D temperature profiles for a oceanic and continental lithosphere based on an 1-D implicit solver for constant and variable thermal parameters.
 A 1- and 2-D Poisson solver for a constant and variable *k* is available, to solve the steady-state diffusive equation (i.e. $\frac{\partial T}{\partial t} = 0$).
-For more details see *FDCSGm/DiffusionProblem/README.md*.
+For more details, also on the different discretization schemes, see *FDCSGm/DiffusionProblem/README.md*.

 # Stokes equation

 # Advection equation

 # Scaling

-# Numerical Methods

 # Benchmarks
 ## Blanckenbach